TrippCreates/Tripp-BlueStamp-Portfolio/plane.md

 - What needs to be completed before your final milestone-->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZehPrCIDyY8?si=jOcj3EqlN-hbe0HE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-\\**Overview**\
+**Overview**\
 This is the second milestone of my foam RC Plane.
 For this milestone I am making solid attempts at flight, but still struggling to get consistently up in the air.

 **Accomplishments**\
-Some technical accomplishments I've made is that the hardware and electronics for the plane are done.
-I have the design down, so even if I were to crash and break it, I could rebuild it and it would work.
-I made a couple switches since the first iteration that might not be obvious.
+Some technical accomplishments I've made are that the hardware and electronics for the plane are done.
+I have the design down, so even if I were to crash and break it, I could rebuild it, and it would work.
+Since the first iteration, I made a couple of switches that might not be obvious.
 First, I made the front sturdier to hold the propeller in properly.
 By combining screws, glue, and a solid piece of wood, I was able to make a solid place for the motor to attach to.
 I've also made some organizational changes within the chassis.
-I was having problems with the battery sliding back and unplugging, or just shifting the center of gravity while in the air, so I made a system using some wooden dowels that keeps the battery firmly in place.
+I had problems with the battery sliding back and unplugging or shifting the center of gravity while in the air, so I made a system using wooden dowels that kept the battery firmly in place.

 **Challenges**\
 The biggest challenge so far has been take-offs.
 I cannot consistently set up a way for myself to get up in the air and actually practice flying around.
 Every time I go out to fly, I try to take off, and for the most part, the plane just floats down, hits the ground, and breaks off its propeller.